raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 title: Optional - Downloading a fresh version of the Kit OS
 ---

-If you want to create additional SD cards to use for Astro Pi, or if you accidentally installed something, you can download the [Desktop Flight OS image file](https://downloads.raspberrypi.org/AstroPi_latest) used in the ESA kits.
+If you want to create additional SD cards to use for Astro Pi, or if you accidentally installed something, you can download the [KitOS image file](https://downloads.raspberrypi.org/AstroPi_latest) used in the official kits.
 After downloading, you can use any software tool to write the image file to your own SD card.
 See [this guide](https://www.raspberrypi.org/documentation/installation/installing-images/) for instructions on how to do this.

 --- /collapse ---